electron/electron/docs/api/browser-window.md

 ### `win.focus()`

-Focus on the window.
+Focuses on the window.

 ### `win.blur()`

-Remove focus from the window.
+Removes focus from the window.

 ### `win.isFocused()`